PariketPasari/App_User_Segmentation_-_-Behavior_Analysis/README.md

-# User Segmentation Behavior Analysis
+# App User Segmentation & Behavior Analysis

 ## Problem Statement
 Understanding and analyzing user behavior on a mobile app is essential for app developers and marketers.
 The challenge is to identify patterns and factors influencing user engagement, retention, or churn.